SNMP Management

 This Module enables you to create your own OIDs sets to report SNMP polling data.

-Device group, introduced in NFO 2.8, allows you link OID sets specified in this Module with the Group the device assigned to.
+Device group, introduced in NFO 2.8, allows you link OID sets specified in this Module with the Groups the device assigned to.
 For more information, see SNMP Custom OID Sets Monitor (10103 / 20103).

 10700: SNMP Traps Monitor